vibeOS/vibeos-legacy/README.md

 ## Contact

 The easiest way to get in touch is via Discord.
-Send a friend request to `ctaetcsh#8411` or join our Discord Server.
+Send a friend request to `ctaetcsh#8411`.

 Additionally, you can email `vibeos.contact@ctaetcsh.xyz`.
 Communications are managed by ctaetcsh under Divide.